U.S. would face hurdles bringing case against Icahn, Mickelson: lawyers

 U.S. federal investigators are looking into whether Mickelson and Walters may have traded illegally on private information provided by hedge fund manager Icahn, a source familiar with the matter said on Friday.
 None of the three men has been accused of any wrongdoing, the source said.

-The federal probe centres on trades in Clorox Co by Walters as Icahn was making moves to access the company's board in 2011, the New York Times reported.
+The federal probe centers on trades in Clorox Co by Walters and Mickelson as Icahn was making moves to access the company's board in 2011, the New York Times reported.

 After accumulating a 9.1 percent stake in Clorox, Icahn made a bid valued at more than $10 billion to buy the consumer products company, which sent stock soaring.